-The story began in spring 2017 when Colin was working a construction delivery manager on the Dark skies LED project in Northumberland for, Galliford Try.
-When the project was nearing closure Colin decided to take the plunge and go into self-employment.
-An opportunity he felt ready to pursue.
+The story began in spring 2017 when Colin was working as a construction delivery manager on the Dark Skies LED project in Northumberland for, Galliford Try.
+When the project was nearing closure Colin decided to take the plunge and go into self-employment, an opportunity he felt ready to pursue.

 The good relationship Colin had formed with Galliford Try, and his good work ethic led to the company asking Colin to stay on the project for a further four months working as a consultant whilst they were seeking someone with his knowledge and experience to replace him.
 With other projects Colin was winning, he had to make the decision to leave GT completely and put all his time and effort into making AFIS what it is today.

 The company has 2 directors, a husband and wife team in Colin, and Nicola.

 Colin has an extensive history in construction street lighting.
 Colin gained his knowledge working with some of the leading street lighting companies in the Northeast of England including SSE, Galliford Try and AK lighting.
 Since leaving school Colin has worked in the construction industry and worked around many parts of the UK on a variety of projects with some of the big players in the industry, these include Colas, Ringway, Galliford Try, and now SSE to name but a few.